Peering Fellowship > Curriculum

 What Are the Course Objectives?

-• Understand the benefits of peering, role of IXPs.
+- Understand the benefits of peering and the role of IXPs.

-This course will provide participants with an understanding of the key aspects of operating an Internet exchange point (IXP).
-We will cover the following areas: 1) basics and introduction of IXP operations, 2) business and strategic aspects, 3) governance, policy, and regulatory and technical aspects.
+This course will provide participants with an understanding of the key aspects of building and operating an Internet exchange point (IXP).
+We will cover the following areas: 1) basics and introduction of IXP operations, 2) business and strategic aspects, 3) governance, policy, regulatory and technical aspects.

 What Are the Course Objectives?

-• Understand the different IXP business models and how to build a growth strategy plan to take a new or existing IXP from its current development stage to the advanced stage.
+- Understand the different IXP business models and how to build a growth strategy plan to advance a new or existing IXP.

 Routing